saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 ```

 After that, you will need to update the code to take the browser variable, and set the correct driver.
-Add in an else, if statement to switch between chromedriver and geckodriver:
+Add in an `if, elif `statement to switch between Chromedriver and Geckodriver:
-<<<<<<< HEAD

 ```
 # filename: conftest.py